GSA-TTS/FAC-transition-site/src/audit-resources/sf-sac/federal-awards.md

 ### Column B: Federal Agency Prefix

 Enter the first two digits of the agency's Assistance Listing Number (ALN).
 This was formerly called the CFDA.
-To find an agency's ALN, search [SAM.gov](https://sam.gov/content/assistance-listings).
+To find an agency's ALN, search [SAM.gov](https://sam.gov/assistance-listings).

 This field can't be left blank.

-### Column C: ALN (formerly CFDA) Three Digit Extension
+### Column C: Assistance Listing Number (ALN, formerly CFDA) Three-Character Extension

-Enter the last three digits of the agency's ALN.
+Enter the last three characters of the agency's ALN.

+- To verify an ALN, search [SAM.gov](https://sam.gov/assistance-listings) using the ALN or federal program name.
+Review the search result to confirm that the Assistance Listing ID and program name match the federal program associated with your award.
+If you are unsure which ALN applies to your award, contact the federal awarding agency for assistance.

 - For programs with no ALN or if the ALN is Unknown, enter a "U" followed by a two-digit number (e.g. U12) to identify one or more Federal award lines that form the program.
-  - If the ALN is Unknown, column D can't be blank.
+  - If including a "U" in the ALN extension, then column D can't be blank.

-- If the Federal program is part of the Research and Development (R&D) cluster and the three-digit ALN extension is unknown, enter "RD".
+- If the Federal program is part of the Research and Development (R&D) cluster and the three-character ALN extension is unknown, enter "RD".
-  - If the ALN is Unknown, column D can't be blank.
+  - If including "RD" in the ALN extension, then column D can't be blank.

-- If the Federal program is part of the R&D cluster and the ALN Three-Digit Extension is known, enter the ALN extension.
+- If the Federal program is part of an R&D cluster and the ALN three-character extension is known, enter the ALN three-character extension.

 This field can't be left blank.

 ### Column D: Additional Award Identification